kyma-project/rafter/charts/rafter/README.md

     rafter-charts/rafter
 ```

-That command installs the release with the `rafter-controller-manager-service-monitor` name for the ServiceMonitor custom resource of Rafter Controller Manager.
+That command installs the release with the `rafter-controller-manager-service-monitor` name for the ServiceMonitor custom resource created based on the template from the Rafter Controller Manager.

-Alternatively, use the default values in [values.yaml](./values.yaml) or provide a YAML file while installing the chart to specify the values for configurable parameters.
+Alternatively, use the default values in [`values.yaml`](./values.yaml) or provide a YAML file while installing the chart to specify the values for configurable parameters.
 See this example:

 ``` bash
 helm install --name rafter -f values.yaml rafter-charts/rafter